 Read the full research paper here.

 Interested in knowing more about how diet and other lifestyle choices affect your health?
 Blood shows exactly what’s happening inside your body.
-Whatever health routine you may be following, the My Nightingale blood test and app can help you see how your body is reacting to it and if your lifestyle is helping you achieve good health.
+Whatever health routine you may be following, the Livit app can help you see how your body is reacting to it and if your lifestyle is helping you achieve good health.